martymo/martymo.github.io/_posts/2019-09-12-kotlin-ref-functions.md

 - Infix function calls have lower precedence than the arithmetic, type casts, and the RangeTo operator.
 And use parentheses!

+- Functions can be declared at the top level

+- Functions support closure

 - Generic functions `fun <T> foo(item: T): List<T> { /*...*/  }`

 - `tailrec` optimises out tail recursions

 ## Lambdas

+- First-class functions, meaning functions can be stored in variables and data structures

+- A higher-Order function is a function that takes functions as parameters, or returns a function

+- Function types (`->`), e.g. `(R, T) -> R`

 ## Inline Functions